btjimerson/clipmate/README.md

-# ClipChameleon
+# ClipMate

-ClipChameleon is a universal clipboard manager written in ElectronJS.
-ClipChameleon monitors your clipboard and stores the history of your clipboard text, allowing you to easily go back in history in your clipboard.
+ClipMate is a universal clipboard manager written in ElectronJS.
+ClipMate monitors your clipboard and stores the history of your clipboard text, allowing you to easily go back in history in your clipboard.

 ## Building distributions